hashicorp/boundary/README.md

 <img alt="Boundary" src="boundary.png" alt="Image" width="500px"/>

-Boundary provides a secure way to access hosts and critical systems without having to manage credentials or expose your network, and is entirely open source.
+Boundary provides a secure way to access hosts and critical systems without the need to handle credentials, set up firewalls, or expose your network.

-Boundary provides secure access to hosts and critical systems without distributing and managing credentials, configuring firewalls, or exposing your private network.
-Traditionally, for users to access their resources, it's required that organizations establish and maintain SSH bastion hosts and VPNs.

 With Boundary you can: